1j01/hacky-game/README.md

   Use random seeds to render the exact same blades of grass etc. as another client for the same world.

-## Install and run
+## Install

-Builds of the game will be easy to run, but there's not much of a point yet.
+Final builds of the game will be standalone executables, but there's not much of a point yet to trying to release builds.
-For now you'll need to install the project.

 You'll need [Node.js][].
 [Clone the project][cloning a repo]